mathewcropper/alfred/search-giphy/README.md

 ## Installation

-Double click `RunJekyllServer.alfredworkflow`, that's all!
+Double click `SearchGiphy.alfredworkflow`, that's all!

 You may need to enable access for assistive devices.
 This can be found at: